nbailly721/Assignment1-pt2/README.md

 <p align="center">
   <img src="https://github.com/user-attachments/assets/e71f83cf-44ce-4a44-a77a-771ecee8c43c" width="700" />
   <br>
-  <em>Figure 1.0: Visualization of the differences between the reference and assembled genome (Salmonella Enterica) using variant calling.
+  <em>Figure 1.0: Visualization of the differences between the reference and assembled genome (Salmonella enterica) using variant calling.
 Specifically, there is a transversion mutation at the sopA gene (Adenine to Cytosine).
 While the 'A' belongs to the reference genome, the 'C' is part of the assembled genome.
 </p>

 <p align="center">
   <img src="https://github.com/user-attachments/assets/8df316f5-7ab6-430d-9c19-54528318f861" width="700" />
     <br>
-  <em>Figure 1.1: Visualization of the differences between the reference and assembled genome (Salmonella Enterica) using variant calling.
+  <em>Figure 1.1: Visualization of the differences between the reference and assembled genome (Salmonella enterica) using variant calling.
 Specifically, there is a transition mutation at the pduk gene (Thymine to Cytosine).
 While the 'T' belongs to the reference genome, the 'C' is part of the assembled genome.
 </p>

 <p align="center">